websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

    **Connection ID:** Select the Connection ID of the connection that will be used to perform the search.

    **Indexes:** Enter the comma-separated names of the alternative indexes to search.
-Do not enter the standard Liferay index name.
+Do not enter the standard Liferay company index name.

    **Fields to Return:** Enter the names of the stored fields to be returned from the search engine in a comma-separated list.
 Leave it blank to return all stored fields.